 The role of technical specialists is to provide technical support for applications and programs to staff members and customers within an organization.
 They train staff and customers on products and apps and offer advice on the best practices for utilizing technical programs and applications.
 They also design training materials to teach other staff members the most effective methods of using its technology.
 It is also their job to reduce company costs by looking for ways to improve productivity and lessen expenses.

 These skill sets are where the common ground ends though.
-A computer consultant responsibility is more likely to require skills like "database," "troubleshoot," "desk support," and "microsoft windows."
-Whereas a technical specialist requires skills like "customer service," "patients," "project management," and "customer satisfaction."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a computer consultant are more likely to require skills like "database," "troubleshoot," "desk support," and "microsoft windows."
+On the other hand, a job as a technical specialist requires skills like "customer service," "patients," "project management," and "customer satisfaction."
+As you can see, what employees do in each career varies considerably.

 The primary role of help desk specialists is to maintain relationships between the company and its customers.
 Their duties and responsibilities include responding to guests' queries, providing technical computer support, and maintaining computer systems' performance.
 Help desk specialists are also responsible for following up with customers to resolve issues and train computer users.
 There are several requirements to be qualified for this position, which include having relevant customer service experience, problem-solving and analytical skills, and the ability to prioritize vital tasks.

-But both careers also use different skills, according to real computer consultant resumes.
-While computer consultant responsibilities can utilize skills like "database," "sql server," "c++," and "lan," some help desk specialists use skills like "customer service," "phone calls," "client facing," and "remote desktop."
+Each career also uses different skills, according to real computer consultant resumes.
+While computer consultant responsibilities can utilize skills like "database," "sql server," "c++," and "lan," help desk specialists use skills like "customer service," "phone calls," "client facing," and "remote desktop."

 A technical support associate is responsible for assisting customers and end-users' technology and network issues, configuring system applications and improving network infrastructure.
 Technical support associates inspect inconsistencies on the network systems, identifying technical support solutions, and repairing defective system components.
 They also implement strategic techniques to boost the technology's optimal performance, maintain a record of resolution for reference, and process customers' upgrade requests.
 A technical support associate must have excellent knowledge of the technology industry, as well as extensive communication and organizational skills to support operations, especially on high-volume days.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from computer consultants resumes, they are more likely to have skills like "database," "microsoft windows," "sql server," and "c++."
-But a technical support associate might have skills like "printers," "customer satisfaction," "phone calls," and "customer service."
+The required skills of the two careers differ considerably.
+For example, computer consultants are more likely to have skills like "database," "microsoft windows," "sql server," and "c++."
+But a technical support associate is more likely to have skills like "printers," "customer satisfaction," "phone calls," and "customer service."

-Technical support associates typically study at similar levels compared with computer consultants.
+Most technical support associates achieve a similar degree level compared to computer consultants.
 For example, they're 0.4% less likely to graduate with a Master's Degree, and 1.0% less likely to earn a Doctoral Degree.

 A systems support agent is responsible for resolving system applications and network issues, performing technical configuration, and upgrading systems infrastructure.
 A systems support representative conducts regular maintenance and diagnostic tests on the computer applications to ensure its optimal performance and efficiency to support business operations and avoid delays in deliverables.
 They also assist the technology team in designing backup systems and improve existing networks according to business requirements and specifications.
 They write resolution reports for reference to prevent the reoccurrence of system malfunction and inconsistencies.